 This algorithm can be applied to multiple sensors on multiple satellite platforms.
-Among those platforms, there are ABI on GOES-R, and VIIRS on S-NPP and JPSS.
-This section will describe instrument characteristics of ABI and VIIRS, and products of this algorithm.
+Among those platforms, there are ABI on GOES-R, VIIRS on S-NPP and JPSS, and METimage on EPS-SG.
+This section will describe instrument characteristics of ABI, VIIRS, and METimage, and products of this algorithm.